DataDog/datadog-agent/docs/public/components/creating-components.md

 You can see that our interface only exposes the bare minimum.
 You should aim at having the smallest possible interface for your component.

-When defining a component interface, we avoid using structs or interfaces from third-party dependencies.
+When defining a component interface, avoid using structs or interfaces from third-party dependencies.

 !!! warning "Interface using a third-party dependency"
     ```